Rates notice: how to read it

 General rates depend on property valuation data set by the Victorian Government each year.

 Have a large general waste bin or maybe even a large green waste bin?
 There's a fee on top of your general rates to use the larger size.

 All fees are itemised and if you have any standard services they are also listed even though no fee applies.

 Fire services property levy

-These fees are set by Victorian Government and are collected and passed on by Council as a collection agent.
+These fees are set by Victorian Government and are collected and passed on by us as a collection agent.

 The State Revenue Office: Fire Services Property Levy outlines what the funds are used for and how they're set.

 We have multiple sources of funding to provide facilities and run services including grants, interest on investments and rates revenue.

 The total amount of rates revenue we need is set annually in our budget process.
 Increases to this amount from the previous year is limited by a 2% rate cap.